synthesis-labs/galactica-cli/README.md

 $ brew install galactica
 ```

-For Windows use our Powershell install script on our [release](https://github.com/synthesis-labs/galactica-cli/releases) page.
+For Windows use our Powershell install script

 1. Run Powershell as administrator
 2. You might need to bypass the default restriction to run scripts